 He would have been an outcast within the scientific community had it not been his begrudgingly celebrated status of the Theoretical Physicist who's algorithm explained some of the mysteries in the universe.
 He was also an oddity among his colleagues because unlike most contemporaries, he chose to believe.

-He was known to spend most of his working hours at the desk, theoretically probing deep into the apparent complexities and unravel the enigma; breaking it all down until he got to the simple solutions, a neat, short algorithm that explains it all.
+He was known to spend most of his working hours at the desk, theoretically probing deep into the apparent complexities and unravel the enigma.
+Breaking it all down until he got to the simple solution; a neat, short algorithm that explained it all.
 He theorized that most complex problems have simple solutions, that there is an underlying simplicity in the universal design by the Creator.
 With an almost sly smile, he said he had the algorithm to prove it.

 I was told he moonlighted as a storyteller too, not for money or recognition but as an emotional stimulant.
 Being a journalist, I asked him about this particular passion and he simply replied, ‘I write what I feel, not feel what I write’, leaving me wondering as to what that would mean.